Frequently Asked Questions (FAQs)

 * Note: prices do not include targets, shells or golf cart costs which are payable to the host club.

 I do not ask for a deposit as I rarely have cancellations and when I do, clients typically “make it right”.
 If you have to cancel, please do so as early as possible.
-If you cancel within 72 hours of the lesson, you will be invoiced for 1/2 the price of the lesson.
+If you cancel within 72 hours of the lesson, you agree to pay 1/2 the price of the lesson.

 What should I bring?